FinnbarrAmbrose/Budget-Tracker/README.md

           - Download the file, place it in your project directory, and rename it `creds.json`.
       5. Share your Google Sheet with the service account email.

-  6. Put the credits dot Jason file into get dot ignore to ensure that the sensitive information there is not deployed or pushed to get up as it can contained personal information such as e-mail addresses for your Google Sheets
+  6. Put the credits dot Jason file into get dot to ignore to ensure that the sensitive information there is not deployed or pushed to get up as it can contain personal information such as e-mail addresses for your Google Sheets

 ## Features
 - **User-Friendly Interface**: Simple command-line interface for easy interaction and navigation.